mailynnguyen/mailynnguyen/README.md

 ## Hi there!
 I'm Mailyn 👋

-I'm entering my last quarter at UC Riversid, and throughout my time here, I have gained experience in and found a passion for full-stack development.
-I also enjoy learning and exploring new technologies, with a special interest in backend and full-stack development.
+I'm entering my last quarter at UC Riverside, and am excited for new opportunities!
+I have experience with full-stack development, and enjoy learning new technologies.
+I enjoy collaborating in teams to build applications that are user-centered and impactful.

 ---

 ## 🔭 Interests

+My main interests include backend and full-stack development.

+-

 <!--
 **mailynnguyen/mailynnguyen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.